ibm-messaging/mq-jms-spring/README.md

 ### Contributions and Pull requests

-Contributions to this package can be accepted under the terms of the IBM Contributor License Agreement, found in the file CLA.md of this repository.

-When submitting a pull request, you must include a statement stating you accept the terms in CLA.md.
+Contributions to this package can be accepted under the terms of the Developer's Certificate of Origin, found in the [DCO file](DCO1.1.txt) of this repository.
+When submitting a pull request, you must include a statement stating you accept the terms in the DCO.

 ### Using in Other Projects